 Challenge 3 – PLP/Critical Page Inclusion

 We pioneered the idea of Preferred Landing Pages as a way to measure if the desired page was the page actually ranking.
-Most of the mainstrream tools not have this same type of setting.
-IN both of the screen captures you can see that a significant number of the critical pages they have set were not included in the XML files.
+Most of the mainstream tools do not have this same type of setting.
+In both of the screen captures you can see that a significant number of the critical pages they have set were not included in the XML files.
 This is why we added the ability to append URL’s to the XML site map.
-You should check to make sure that all of the pages you are monitoring for rank, especially for mission critical phrases are actually added to the XML site maps and most imortantly indexed.
+You should check to make sure that all of the pages you are monitoring for rank, especially for mission-critical phrases are actually added to the XML site maps and most importantly indexed.